 Lettuce and chervil: you'll have lettuce minus the aphids if you grow them alongside a generous row of leafy chervil: some say slugs dislike it, too.
 Both make great salad ingredients.

-Please ask the staff in our Telford garden centre for more information and advice about using herbs and annuals as companion plants.
+Please ask a member of the Lakeside team for more information and advice about using herbs and annuals as companion plants.